-How to Make a Tarp Tent from Scratch
+How to Make Your Own Outdoor Shelter Using a Tarp

 Step One: Collect Your Materials and Tools